-Most people do, so it's not surprising some use the internet to look for love.
+Lots of people feel braver online, so it's not surprising some use the internet to look for love.
 It can be easier to find single people, flirt and talk about things like sex.
 You can feel like you know someone really well or that you want to take things further really quickly.

 That’s one reason why online dating is so popular for adults.

 But here's a fact… in the first 3 months of 2019, Facebook removed 2.2 billion fake accounts.
 And that's just Facebook.
 What about Instagram?
 Snapchat?
 Twitter?

-So if you haven’t met someone in real life, how can you be sure who you’re chatting to?
+So if you haven’t met someone in real life, it can be difficult to know who you're talking to.

-Most dating sites are for over 18’s only - but even using those that are for ‘teens’ is really risky.
+Most dating sites are for over 18’s only - but even using those that are for ‘teens’ is risky.

 Some people, men and women, use the internet to look for sex and target young people.
 They use sites and apps where they know young people go to look for love, flirt or find support.